Chocolate Coffee Smoothie

 Step by step

-If your smoothie is too thick you can add more coffee or a little of your milk of choice.
-If it is too thin you can add ice or more frozen banana and blend again.
+2. If it’s too thick, add more coffee or a splash of milk and blend again.
+If it’s too thin, toss in ice or more frozen bananas and blend until thickened.

 chocolate coffee smoothie on a table with Chocolate and banana slices